 For example.
 A 140-pound woman eating 0.6-0.9 grams of protein per pound would translate to approximately 12 to 16 ounces of meat per day.
 There are on average about 5-7 grams of protein per ounce of meat.
 It varies by the type of meat.

 You should plan to eat about 4 ounces of protein at each meal.
 You can check MyFitnessPal or another app to see how much protein is in 2-4 ounces of different kinds of plain meat.

-The way to make this work is to choose fattier cuts of meat and salmon and use coconut oil, butter, olive oils to cook the meat and prepare sauces to accent your meals.
-This will satisfy without the need to eat additional protein.
+The way to make this work is to choose fattier cuts of meat and salmon and use coconut oil, butter, and olive oils to cook the meat, and prepare sauces to accent your meals.
+This will satisfy the need to eat additional protein.